OWASP/www-project-developer-guide/draft/04-foundations/01-security-fundamentals.md

 | Verification        | Architecture Assessment | Requirements-driven Testing | Security Testing       |
 | Operations          | Incident Management     | Environment Management      | Operational Management |

-Each section in the Developer Guide references at least one of the Business Functions or Practices in SAMM.
+Each Business Practice is further subdivided into two streams, and the sections in the Developer Guide reference at least one of the Business Functions or Practices in SAMM.

 ----